vishal3410/Age_Prediction_Using_CNN/README.md

-# Convolution Neural Network for Age Prediction
+# Age Prediction System Using Convolutional Neural Network

-PQR
+This repository contains code for basic age predictor built using keras library